TeemuTvaananen/C/README.md

 # C
-Programming exercises from my University course.
+Some programming exercises from my University course.